alexdlaird/amazon-orders/docs/index.rst

       manually, interactive Captchas—like Amazon's new puzzle-based Captchas—will block ``amazon-orders`` from being able to login.
     - See `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/45>`_ for more details.
+- Device Not Remembered for OTP
+    - Amazon will sometimes re-prompt for OTP even when a device has been remembered.
+The workaround for this is setting `AMAZON_OTP_SECRET_KEY` so that re-prompts are auto-solved.
+    - See `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/55>`_ for more details.

 Dive Deeper
 ===========